mdn/content/files/en-us/web/api/stylesheetlist/index.md

 It is an array-like object but can't be iterated over using {{jsxref("Array")}} methods.
 However it can be iterated over in a standard {{jsxref("Statements/for", "for")}} loop over its indices, or converted to an {{jsxref("Array")}}.

-> **Note:** This interface is a legacy type that exists because of a [historical accident](https://stackoverflow.com/questions/74630989/why-use-domstringlist-rather-than-an-array/74641156#74641156) and is only continues to be supported in order not to break code that's already using it.
-Modern APIs use types that wrap around ECMAScript array types so you can treat them like ECMAScript arrays, and at the same time impose additional semantics on their usage (such as making their items read-only).
+> **Note:** This interface was an [attempt to create an unmodifiable list](https://stackoverflow.com/questions/74630989/why-use-domstringlist-rather-than-an-array/74641156#74641156) and only continues to be supported to not break code that's already using it.
+Modern APIs use types that wrap around ECMAScript array types instead, so you can treat them like ECMAScript arrays, and at the same time impose additional semantics on their usage (such as making their items read-only).

 ## Instance properties